-Professor Gregory Nagy (Harvard University) welcomes Professor Leonard Muellner (Brandeis University), Douglas Frame, and Allie Marbry for a CHS Open House Discussion.
+Professor Gregory Nagy (Harvard University) welcomes Professor Leonard Muellner (Brandeis University) and Douglas Frame for a CHS Open House Discussion.

 You can watch the recording below (or on the Center for Hellenic Studies YouTube channel), and scroll down to see a summary of the main themes discussed:

 We had been invited to post questions ahead of this week’s visit and to think of discussion topics focusing on some of the following questions: